tier4/awkernel/mdbook/src/internal/PCIe.md

 ## PCIeInfo

-`PCIeInfo` is a structure for storing the essential information required to initialize a PCIe device.
+`PCIeInfo` is a structure used to store the essential information required to initialize a PCIe device.

 ```rust
 /// Information necessary for initializing the device